-To measure achievement gaps, we use data from the federal EDFacts data collection system, which were provided to us by the National Center for Education Statistics under a restricted data use license.
-The data include, for each public school in the United States, counts of students scoring in each of
+To measure achievement gaps, we use data from the federal EDFacts data collection system, which were provided to us by the National Center for Education Statistics under a restricted data use

 For metropolitan areas, we aggregate data from all public schools and charter schools within a given metropolitan area.
 Because districts in different states use different achievement tests, proficiency categories in different states are not comparable, so we cannot construct aggregated data for metropolitan areas that cross state boundaries.
+Instead, for the 45 (out of 384) metropolitan areas that cross state boundaries.
 Instead, for the 45 (out of 384) metropolitan areas that cross state lines, we include only the portion of the metropolitan area that is in the state containing the largest number of the metropolitan area's student population.

-We measure achievement gaps using the V-statistic (Ho 2009; Ho and Haertel 2006), which measures the non-overlap of two distributions (see Technical Appendix A1 and A2 for details).
-The V-statistic has three useful properties for our purposes.
-First, it is readily interpretable as an effect size
+We measure achievement gaps using the V-statistic (Ho 2009; Ho and Haertel 2006), which measures the non-overlap of two distributions (see Appendices A1 and A2 for details).
+The V-statistic has